SindarinLang/sindarin/README.md

 #### _Autocomplete_

-A language should be ordered such that autocomplete is possible.
+A language should be grammatically ordered such that autocomplete is possible.
 For example, the import / from ordering in JavaScript prevents useful autocomplete:

 ```js
 import { foo } from "bar;